 - Can you make your eCommerce website more user-friendly?

-- Are your visitors buying your products in your brick-and-mortar store after looking at them online?
+- Do visitors buy your products in the brick-and-mortar store after viewing them online?

 Even small improvements in eCommerce conversion rate can lead to big results, especially if your website sees a lot of traffic.